 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens exercise increased caution in Trinidad and Tobago due to crime, terrorism, and kidnapping.
+The US Department of State currently recommends US citizens Reconsider Travel to Trinidad and Tobago due to crime.
+Exercise increased caution in Trinidad and Tobago due to terrorism and kidnapping.
 Some areas have increased risk.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is not required as long as you do not stay in the country more than 89 days.

 (868) 622-6371 through 6376; US Embassy in Port of Spain, 15 Queen’s Park West, Port of Spain, Trinidad and Tobago; email@example.com; https://tt.usembassy.gov/

 An International Certificate of Vaccination for yellow fever is required for travelers arriving from countries with a risk of yellow fever transmission and for travelers having transited through the airport of a country with risk of yellow fever transmission.
 See WHO recommendations.

 Trinidad and Tobago dollars (TTD)

 115 V / 60 Hz / plug types(s): A, B